nottheswimmer/asyncrepo/README.md

 †: On the roadmap of things to be addressed.

 - `github.repos.Repos`
-  - † Does not handle rate limiting, so iteration may have an unrecoverable error.
+  - † May need additional work to mitigate rate limiting issues.
-  - † Uses PyGithub, which is not async.
+  - ~~† Uses PyGithub, which is not async.~~
+  - † Patches PyGithub to support async (should consider using a different library like Gidgethub).
   - † The `get` operation can retrieve repositories which are out of scope for the user/organization.
 - `greenhouse.jobs.Jobs`
   - Uses [naive search](#naive-search).